 I went on a really wonderful walk the other day.
 The sun was shining.
 I was all alone.
 And there was so much history along the way that I am hard pressed to decide which part should be the subject of this piece of writing.

 This is Rogers Tower.
-And it has often called a folly.
+And it has often been called a folly.
 The dictionary definition of a folly is “a costly, ornamental building with no practical purpose”.
-I admit have to concede that Rogers Tower probably does fulfil that brief.
+I have to concede that Rogers Tower probably does fulfil that brief.
 But was Mr Rogers foolish to build a little playhouse here for his family to picnic beside on a sunny day?
 I would say certainly not!

 As I said there is so much history in this small place that I think I will have to return to it again for another walk and post!
 You have been warned!

 I provide all the content on this blog completely FREE, there's no subscription fee.
 If however you enjoy my work and would like to contribute something towards helping me keep researching Cornwall's amazing history and then sharing it with you then you can DONATE BELOW.
 Thank you!